ecker-lab/object-centric-representation-benchmark/README.md

 ## Leaderboard
 Analysis of SOTA object-centric representation learning models for MOT.
 Results shown as mean ± standard deviation of three runs with different random training seeds.
 Models ranked according to MOTA for each dataset.
-If you achieve state-of-the-art performance on any of the three datasets with your approach, please open a pull request where you add the results in the table below.
+If you want to add your own method and results on any of the three datasets, please open a pull request where you add the results in the tables below.

 ### SpMOT